firedev99/gluco-guide-diabetes-patients/README.md

 ### How to Clone the repository

 - Create a directory, for example `gluco-guide-diabetes-patients`.
-- Enter into the new directory:
+- Enter in the newly created directory:

 ```bash
 cd gluco-guide-diabetes-patients